nkdAgility/NKDAgility.com/site/content/resources/blog/2011/2011-10-18-product-owners-are-not-a-myth-2/index.md

 ---
 title: Product Owners are not a myth
-description: "Discover the vital role of Product Owners in Scrum.
-Learn how they maximize value and manage backlogs effectively for successful agile development."
+description: Discover the vital role of Product Owners in Scrum.
+Learn how they maximize value and manage backlogs effectively for successful agile development.
 date: 2011-10-18
 creator: Martin Hinshelwood
 id: "3909"